+Looking for tourist attractions in Kimberley?
 Predominantly known for industrial mining, Kimberley is picturesque off the beaten track.
-South Africa’s oldest mining town bustles with history, art, culture, nature, sport, and adventure to keep its visitors basking in the town’s grandeur with lots of memoirs to hold close to the heart.
+South Africa’s oldest mining town bustles with history, art, culture, nature, sport, and adventure to keep its visitors basking in the town’s grandeur with lots of memoirs to hold close to heart.
 Also, be sure to check out the city’s ample wildlife, cavernous canyons, and fresh diving holes to appendage your entertainment in Kimberley, South Africa.
-The cosmic landscape is one of the globe’s extant wildlife terrestrial for those who seek a night in the wilderness.
+The cosmic landscape is one of the globe’s extant wildlife terrestrials for those who seek a night in the wilderness.

 However, if you seek to rest your mind in the discreet Kimberley City, we have a few suggestions to aid your stay.
-The following are the top 10 things to do in Kimberley Northern Cape province.
+The following are the top tourist attractions in Kimberley.

-Under the direction of Cecil John Rhodes, a pioneer diamond mogul, Sir Herbert Bake designed a commemorative to honor the lives lost during the Anglo-Boer War.
+Under the direction of Cecil John Rhodes, a pioneer diamond mogul, Sir Herbert Bake designed a commemorative to honour the lives lost during the Anglo-Boer War.
 The sandstone monument towering above a long Cecil cannon was unveiled in 1904 at the highest point in Kimberley.
-The memorial is a perfect background for a photo-op in the city and worth a visit.
+The memorial is a perfect background for a photo in the city and is worth a visit.

 Also read: Best things to do in the Northern Cape

 The tram was a common way to get around Kimberley, but the transport method halted following global development.
-Today, however, you can enjoy a short round trip around the Big Hole at only R20.
+Today, however, you can enjoy a short round trip around the Big Hole for only R20.
 Most of the town’s visitors have found this itinerary exciting and worth every cent.
-It was one of my highlights during my visit to Kimberley.
+It was one of the highlights of my visit to Kimberley.

-For the art enthusiasts, a visit to the spacious William Humphrey’s Art Gallery will soar your experience in the town.
-The gallery was opened in 1952 in honor of William Benbow Humphreys, and it houses 247 artworks of diverse nature.
+For art enthusiasts, a visit to the spacious William Humphrey’s Art Gallery will increase your experience in the town.
+The gallery was opened in 1952 in honour of William Benbow Humphreys, and it houses 247 artworks of diverse nature.
 Bustling with some of the finest Dutch, French, Flemish, and late South African art, the gallery is a beautiful afternoon itinerary.

 Enjoy the tranquil environment on one of the country’s famous cruise ships.
 DaRiva is an idyllic cruise with amenities such as a fully equipped kitchen with a freezer, stove, fridge, and hot water.
 In addition, the extensive deck has a barbeque area and a skipper at your disposal.
 Visitors also have 50km of fishing waters with assorted birdlife.
 And if you get lucky, you will spot Vaal River’s version of the Big Five; the African Fish Eagle, the Otter, Goliath Heron, Iguana, and the Giant Kingfisher.

 Bask in the city’s rich history at McGregor Museum, a multidisciplinary establishment set in the previous Kimberley Sanatorium.
-The museum was established in 1907 in honor of a former mayor and a diamond pioneer.
-There are plenty of artifacts such as old uniforms and ancient tools used by miners for visitors to marvel.
+The museum was established in 1907 in honour of a former mayor and diamond pioneer.
+There are plenty of artifacts such as old uniforms and ancient tools used by miners for visitors to marvel at.

-Order a couple of beers at the second oldest pub in the country for nightlife in Kimberley Northern Cape.
+Order a couple of beers at the second-oldest pub in the country for nightlife in Kimberley Northern Cape.
 Star of the West Pub has been in service for 146 years, having opened in 1870.
-Miners in the past frequented the ligneous floored pub after leaving work in the evenings and holds some of the town’s hoariest tales.
+Miners in the past frequented the ligneous floored pub after leaving work in the evenings and hold some of the town’s hoariest tales.